-As a busy professional, it's an operating system that helps you thrive in high-stress environments.
+It's a technique that helps busy professionals thrive in high-stress environments.
 It's also useful for overcoming procrastination and taking action towards your goals.

 How Does Fear-Setting Work?

-Follow these fear-setting steps, inspired by Tim Ferriss' fear-setting exercise:
+Follow these steps, inspired by Tim Ferriss' fear-setting exercise.

 1. Define Your Fears Instead of Leaving Them Vague

-Start by answering this question: "What's the worst that could happen?"
+Start by answering yourself: "What's the worst that could happen?"

-Lots of your anxiety is ambiguous.
+Lots of anxiety is ambiguous.
 As you cut through the vague abstractions and consider the worst-case scenario, your fearful situation will appear less monstrous.
-Continue to shine a light on your fears by asking yourself, on a scale of 1 to 10, how impactful this worst-case scenario is.
-1 being no harm, and 10 being permanently life-changing.
+Continue to shine a light on your fears by asking yourself, on a scale of 1 to 10, how impactful this worst-case scenario is–1 being no harm, and 10 being permanently life-changing.

 2. Define the Benefits of Taking Action

 Now that you've considered the worst possible outcome, what's the best-case scenario?
 Write it down in detail.